-4.1.1 Chorleywood Parish Council [Objects]

-The Committee had Objections to this application on the following grounds and wish to CALL IN, unless the Officer are minded to refuse planning permission.

-- Should the plans or supporting information be amended by the Applicant, please advise the Parish Council so the comments can be updated to reflect the amended.

-- Completely out of keeping within the street scene

-- The height, scale, depth and dimensions of the outbuilding.

-- The proximity to other residents

-- Concern with the building materials

-- 4.1.2 National Grid: No response received
+- 4.1.1 Chorleywood Parish Council [Objects] - The Committee had Objections to this application on the following grounds and wish to CALL IN, unless the Officer are minded to refuse planning permission. - Should the plans or supporting information be amended by the Applicant, please advise the Parish Council so the comments can be updated to reflect the amended. - Completely out of keeping within the street scene - The height, scale, depth and dimensions of the outbuilding. - The proximity to other residents - Concern with the building materials - 4.1.2 National Grid: No response received

-- 4.2 Public/Neighbour Consultation
+4.2 Public/Neighbour Consultation

 - 4.2.1 Number consulted: 9

 - 4.2.2 No of responses received: 22 (18 Objections, 2 Neutral and 2 support)

 - 4.2.3 Summary of responses:

 - Height excessive

 - Platform gives an elevated siting.

-- Scale

-- Skylights

-- Air conditioning unit adds to the depth of the outbuilding

-- Appearance at odds with the character of the local context akin to a portakabin

-- Commercial use of the outbuilding

-- 4.2.4 Site Notice: posted 30/11/2021 and expired 21/12/2021

-- 4.2.5 Press notice: Not required.
+- Scale - Skylights - Air conditioning unit adds to the depth of the outbuilding - Appearance at odds with the character of the local context akin to a portacabin - Commercial use of the outbuilding - It is noted that further comments were received on 22nd February ahead of the February planning committee from a number of local residents and those comments can be summarised as follows: - dimensions of outbuilding in situ in officers report and submitted plans, air conditioning and rooflights are not accurate - Outbuilding resembles a porta-cabin, oppressive and overbearing appearance as existing - Not in keeping with the streetscene and can be seen from the Conservation Area. - Outbuilding differs in materiality from the host dwelling and other properties within the cul-de-sac - 4.2.4 Site Notice: posted 30/11/2021 and expired 21/12/2021. - 4.2.5 Press notice: Not required.

-- 5 Reason for Delay
+5 Reason for Delay

-- 5.1 No delay.
+5.1 No delay.

-- 6 Relevant Planning Policy, Guidance and Legislation
+6 Relevant Planning Policy, Guidance and Legislation

-- 6.1 National Planning Policy Framework and National Planning Practice Guidance
+6.1 National Planning Policy Framework and National Planning Practice Guidance